greim/ng-falcor/readme.md

 It has several methods:

  * `ngf('path.to.something')` or `ngf('path','to','something')` - Synchronous getter for one-way binding.
 Will trigger a router request as a side effect the value isn't found in the model.
- * `ngf.has('path.to.something')` or `ngf.has('path','to','something')` - Identical to the above, but returns false if the value is `undefined`, true otherwise.
+ * `ngf.has('path.to.something')` or `ngf.has('path','to','something')` - Returns false if the value is `undefined` within the graph, true otherwise.
 This is a helper so code can be written to read intentionally.
 For example you may only want to display `ngf('users', id, 'name')` if `ngf.has('users', id)`.
+Note that unlike the above this method *only* polls the graph, it doesn't trigger LRU updates or data fetches as a side effect.
  * `ngf.twoWay(path)` - Returns a function that serves as an `ng-model` in a two-way binding scenario.
 Must be used in conjunction with `ng-model-options="{getterSetter:true}"`.
 This should only be used in save-as-you-type / save-as-you-click type of scenarios.
  * `ngf.get(...args)` - Alias to [`get(...args)`](https://netflix.github.io/falcor/doc/Model.html#get) on the internal Falcor model.
  * `ngf.getValue(...args)` - Alias to [`getValue(...args)`](https://netflix.github.io/falcor/doc/Model.html) on the internal Falcor model.